 - Require that financial professionals make disclosures pursuant to MSRB Rule G-17 and disclose any conflicts of interest that may exist, as well as the name(s) of any person or firm compensated to promote the selection of the underwriter; any existing or planned arrangements between outside professionals to share tasks, responsibilities and fees; the name(s) of any person or firm with whom the sharing is proposed; and the method used to calculate the fees to be earned.

-- Review the Bond Purchase Agreement and Agreement Among Underwriters and ensure that the terms and conditions are acceptable to the issuer and identify issues that need to be negotiated with the underwriters.
+- Review the “Bond Purchase Agreement” and “Agreement Among Underwriters” to ensure that the terms and conditions are acceptable to the issuer, and to identify issues that need to be negotiated with the underwriters.

 - Openly disclose public-policy issues for selecting a negotiated sale, such as the desire for Minority, Women and Disadvantaged Business Enterprises (MWDBEs) and regional firm participation in the syndicate and the allocation of bonds to such firms.

 - Prepare a post-sale summary and analysis that documents the pricing of the bonds relative to other similar transactions priced at or near the time of the issuer’s bond sale, record the true interest cost of the sale and the date and hour of the verbal award, and trading on the bonds between the sale and closing to evaluate the underwriter’s performance.